 Mission: To help victims of sex trafficking become an active part of a healthy community through education and training, and to provide support for the physical, mental, emotional, and spiritual needs of those victims.

-Social justice topic: Human trafficking
+Social justice sphere: Human trafficking

 Do you want to work first-hand with a group that provides support to survivors of human trafficking, while learning about human trafficking as a social justice issue?
 Our community partner, the Safe House of Hope in Baltimore, MD, strives to meet the needs of survivors and empower them as members of healthy communities.
 We will put a variety of skills to use in working with SHO Hope in addition to other local organizations dealing with issues intersectionally related to human trafficking.
-Please note, this break has a limited number of spots open.

 Mission: Habitat for Humanity brings people together to build homes, communities, and hope.